 Aaron Patterson is a Ruby on Rails developer at GitHub who runs a beautifully-named blog about Ruby Tender Love Making.
 He is also a well-recognized public speaker.
 Check out his great keynote from the RailsConf 2017 – one of the most influential conferences for Ruby on Rails experts.
 If he wasn’t coding in Ruby, he would make a pretty good stand-up comedian… 🙂

 Sandi Metz is a RoR programmer, consultant and a world-recognized Ruby on Rails speaker.
-She’s a great storyteller – visit Youtube and Vimeo for her amazing talks.
-As a great teacher, Sandy took her coding expertise and coined it into a practical object-oriented design course and the Practical Object-Oriented Design in Ruby book.
+She’s a great storyteller – visit YouTube and Vimeo for her amazing talks.
+Being a great teacher, Sandy took her coding expertise and coined it into a practical object-oriented design course and the Practical Object-Oriented Design in Ruby book.

 Although he is now more focused on his racing career in the FIA World Endurance Championship, David occasionally gives talks on the topic of business and technology.
 That’s just one of the reasons to keep an eye on him on Twitter.

-Karol Galanciak is a Polish ruby on Rails and Ember.js.
+Karol Galanciak is a Polish Ruby on Rails and Ember.js expert.
 He is still pretty active on his blog, where you can find many useful Ruby tricks.
 Karol is one of those great guys who believe in the power of open source and sharing the knowledge.
-His book on writing tests in Amber you can download for free from his site.
+You can download his book on writing tests in Amber for free from his site.

-This nice weblog curated by Mike Gunderloy covers Ruby on Rails and other software development related issues.
-The daily dose of fresh links waits for every Mike’s visitor.
+This nice weblog curated by Mike Gunderloy covers Ruby on Rails and other software development-related issues.
+The daily dose of fresh links awaits for every Mike’s visitor.
 Come by for a double shot of high-quality newspresso!

 A blog on Ruby on Rails curated by Maciej Mensfeld, a software developer from Poland.
-Maciej is also a creator of Karafka, a framework used to simplify Apache Kafka based Ruby applications development.
+Maciej is also the creator of Karafka, a framework used to simplify Apache Kafka-based Ruby applications development.

-Everyday Rails is a cool project by Aaron Sumner focused on sharing general, pragmatic tips to show how to use Rails “to get stuff done on the job.”
-If that sounds right to you, subscribe to his newsletter with Ruby on Rails news and tips or just follow the Everyday Rails account on Twitter.
-Aaron is also an author of Everyday Rails Testing with RSpec: A practical approach to test-driven development. (available on Amazon).
+Everyday Rails is a cool project by Aaron Sumner, focused on sharing general, pragmatic tips that show how to use Rails “to get stuff done on the job.”
+If that sounds right to you, subscribe to Aaron's newsletter with Ruby on Rails news and tips or just follow the Everyday Rails account on Twitter.
+Aaron is also the author of Everyday Rails Testing with RSpec: A practical approach to test-driven development. (available on Amazon).

 Mike Perham is an independent open source software developer based in Portland.
 For Ruby-related content, you can visit his Ruby on Rails blog or follow his Twitter profile.
 If you work for a Ruby on Rails development agency, you’ll surely find some interesting content there.

-Mentioned before, Jonathan Rochkind is a creator of RubyLand aggregator (mentioned above) and a true RoR freak.
-He writes about digital library services, Ruby, and web development.
+We’ve already mentioned Jonathan Rochkind on our list – he is the creator of RubyLand aggregator and a true RoR freak.
+On the Bibliographic Wilderness blog, he writes about digital library services, Ruby, and web development.

-Sam Saffron is a Ruby expert from Sydney.
-He is also a co-founder of Discourse, Ruby on Rails based communication tool for companies.
-On his blog, he writes about performance, Ruby and other technology-related topics.
+Sam Saffron is a Ruby expert from Sydney and a co-founder of Discourse, Ruby on Rails-based communication tool for companies.
+On his blog, he writes about performance, Ruby, and other technology-related topics.

 Koichi Sasada is a Ruby programmer based in Tokyo.
 He is a director of The Ruby Association, a non-profit organization devoted to the advancement of the Ruby programming language.
-Currently working on developing Ruby interpreter (MRI/CRuby) at Cookpad, Inc.
+Sasada is currently working on developing Ruby interpreter (MRI/CRuby) at Cookpad, Inc.

-One-man-army among Ruby on Rails community.
-Chris is the author of GoRails, Ruby on Rails screencast for intermediate developers and the creator of multiple Rails-related tools such as HatchBox.io or LaunchCode.
-You can follow him at Twitter and GitHub.
+One-man-army in the Ruby on Rails community.
+Chris is the author of GoRails, Ruby on Rails screencast for intermediate developers and the creator of multiple Rails-related tools, such as HatchBox.io or LaunchCode.
+You can follow him on Twitter and GitHub.

-Another not-really-a-blog-but-still-worth-visiting.
+Another not-really-a-blog-but-still-worth-visiting source of knowledge.
 ChicagoRuby is a group of Ruby and Ruby on Rails enthusiasts meeting on a regular basis in Chicago.
 The group also organizes WindyCityRails, an annual gathering of RoR fans in the city.
-If you wonder why they make it to this list – check their video materials on YouTube.
+If you wonder why they made it to this list – check their videos on YouTube.

-Richard Schneeman, a Ruby Team member in Heroku provides great content on his blog.
+Richard Schneeman, a Ruby Team member in Heroku, provides great content on his blog.
 Besides that, he is also the creator and maintainer of CodeTriage, an amazing online tool for getting people involved with Open Source.
-Apart from contributing to an open source community, Richard is also an organizer of Keep Ruby Weird conferences in Austin, Texas.
+Apart from contributing to the open source community, Richard also an organizes the Keep Ruby Weird conferences in Austin, Texas.
 If you ever in the area, make sure to take part!

 Pat is a Ruby developer at Apple.
-He runs his blog and has a very nice Twitter worth following.
-Besides that, he self-published a seriously insightful book about RoR called Ruby Under a Microscope, which provides great observations on how Ruby works internally.
+He runs his blog and a Twitter account – both really worth following.
+Besides that, he also self-published a seriously insightful book about RoR, called Ruby Under a Microscope.
+It provides some great insights into how Ruby works internally.